mantasu/cs224n/README.md

 These are my solutions for the **CS224n** course assignments offered by _Stanford University_ (Winter 2022).
 Written questions are explained in detail, the code is brief and commented (see examples below).
 From what I investigated, these should be the most explained solutions.
 Please also check my other [repository](https://github.com/mantasu/cs231n) for _shortest_ solutions for **CS231n**.

-> Note: Python 3.8 or newer should be used

 ## Main sources (official)
 * [**Course page**](http://web.stanford.edu/class/cs224n/index.html)
 * [**Assignments**](http://web.stanford.edu/class/cs224n/index.html#schedule)